JiaRuiShao/TensorFlow/1-Introduction to Tensorflow for AI, ML and DL/3- Enhancing Vision with Convolutional Neural Networks/Outline.md

 Apart from using a filter matrix, it also has a multiplier factor and a bias.
 After applying the filter, the factor will be multiplied with the result, and the bias added to it.
 So if you have a filter with an element 0.25 in it, but the factor is set to 2, all elements of the filter are in theory multiplied by two so that element 0.25 is actually 0.5.
 The bias can be used if you want to make the resulting image brighter.

-#### Quiz
+#### VI.
+Quiz

 1. What is a Convolution?

 	A technique to isolate features in images

 2. What is a Pooling?

 	A technique to reduce the information in an image while maintaining features

 3. How do Convolutions improve image recognition?

 	They isolate features in images

 4. After passing a 3x3 filter over a 28x28 image, how big will the output be?

 	26x26

 5. After max pooling a 26x26 image with a 2x2 filter, how big will the output be?

 	13x13

 6. Applying Convolutions on top of our Deep neural network will make training:

 	It depends on many factors.
 It might make your training faster or slower, and a poorly designed Convolutional layer may even be less efficient than a plain DNN!

 ### Weekly Exercise - Improving DNN Performance using Convolutions